Know what to expect: Mortgage Brokers vs. Loan Officers

 Mortgage Bankers represent a specific lending institution (such as a bank, credit union, etc.) who promote and process mortgages and other loan programs from their employer alone.
 Although a loan officer may offer quite a variety of loans, they will be programs of that particular lender.

-A loan officer represents you to the bank or other lending institution.
-From finding a loan program to closing, a mortgage banker will guide you through the process.
-Lending institutions pay their mortgage bankers a salary or commission.
+Your loan officer represents you to the bank or other lending institution.
+The loan officer will walk the borrower through the application, processing and closing of the loan.
+Lenders pay their loan officers a commission or salary.

-Shopping for a mortgage?
-We'd be thrilled to discuss our many mortgage solutions!
-Give us a call at
+Are you looking for a mortgage?
+We'd be thrilled to talk about our many mortgage solutions!
+Give us a call today at

 (334) 285-8850.
 Want to get started?
 Apply Now